Research

 Electrochemical power generation during forced convection cooling to utilize waste heat

 The purpose of this research project is to partly recover presently lost exergy in such cooling situations.
 In particular, we aim at an integration of thermoelectrochemical conversion, which has mostly been studied for stationary conditions using a liquid electrolyte in a closed cell, into forced convection cooling using an electrolyte as the coolant.
-To fulfill this purpose, we have designed a test cell, in which an electrolyte liquid is forced through a channel formed between two parallel electrodes and the hot-side electrode simulates an object that needs to be cooled.
+To fulfill this purpose, we have designed a test cell, in which an electrolyte liquid is forced through a channel formed between two parallel electrodes, and the hot-side electrode simulates an object that needs to be cooled.

-So far, we have conducted investigations using ionic liquids (room-temperature molten salts composed entirely of ions) as the solvent of redox couple; this solution is forced through the cell as a coolant.
-The virtual non-flammability and non-volatility of ionic liquids are suitable for wide-ranging heat sources where safety is concerned and situations including uses in space where environment is vacuum, respectively.
+So far, we have conducted investigations using ionic liquids (room-temperature molten salts composed entirely of ions) as the solvent of the redox couple; this solution is forced through the cell as a coolant.
+The virtual non-flammability and non-volatility of ionic liquids are suitable for wide-ranging heat sources where safety is concerned and situations including uses in space where the environment is a vacuum, respectively.
 From our experiments and computational simulations, several findings regarding the fundamental properties of this kind of forced-flow thermocell have been acquired.

 Photon Upconversion